Dance has been in her life since the very beginning. She began

 AMDA has brought her the wonderful opportunity of sharing her love for dance with others.

-Whitney is AMDA's Assistant Director.
+Whitney is Assistant Director at AMDA.
 She is a local dance artist

 and educator who received her M.F.A. in Dance from Texas